When Friday means troubles

 - preparation/changeover time.

-And to avoid errors, you can print with one click technological guides containing all information about the product, following the production path making work clear and easy.
-You can also attach machine settings and set operations path for each product to follow.
+And to avoid errors, you can print with one click technological guides containing all information about the product, following the production path making work clear and straightforward.
+You can also attach machine settings and set operations paths for each product to follow.